 Spousal support may be determined either in a written agreement between the two spouses, in a prenuptial or postnuptial agreement, or by court order.
 In divorce mediation or litigation where spousal support has not been determined by a previous agreement, the spouses can request one or both types of spousal support to be included in the final divorce agreement.

-For more information about spousal support, contact San Francisco divorce Attorney Diana Romanovska at Romanovska Law today.
+For more information about spousal support, contact San Francisco family law Attorney Diana Romanovska at Romanovska Law today.
 With extensive experience representing clients in both California and in Germany, Attorney Diana has the well-rounded, in-depth legal skills you need to reach a fair spousal support agreement.